powercord-community/suggestions/.github/ISSUE_TEMPLATE/plugin_request.md

 A clear and concise description of what the plugin would do.

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+A clear and concise description of what you expect to happen.

 You can add other context, mockups or anything else here.